enriqc3/CMPS-3240-Subword-Par/README.md

 | --- | --- | --- | --- |
 | `array[i]` | `array[i+1]` | `array[i+2]` | `array[i+3]` |

 Functionally, this means we have to change the suffix of our SIMD instructions.
-For example, we used `mouvpd` and `movusd` for unaligned packed and unaligned scalar movement operations with doubles.
-For this lab, the suffix would change to: `movups` and `movuss` respectively.
+For example, we used `movsd` and `movupd` for scalar and packed double-precision operations.
+For this lab, the suffix would change to: `movss` and `movups` respectively.
 The last character indicates the operation should be single precision.
 Finally, the FAXPY operation is an addition, not a multiplication, so be sure to use the `add` instruction rather than a multiplication.

 ### Broadcasting vs. Packing